Religious Education

 Faith, Service and Community beyond the classroom

 As a Catholic College, we extend our values across various events, Masses and retreats throughout the year.
+We do this in two particular ways, through Service to God and Service to Neighbour.

 Service to God

 Prayer, times for reflection and reception of the sacraments are essential elements of student life at St Bede’s College.
+Opportunities include:

 • Annual retreats for all students